rugantio/fbcrawl/README.md

 Scrapy's default behavior is to follow robots.txt guidelines, so we need to disable this by setting `ROBOTSTXT_OBEY = False`.

 ## How to use
+The crawler has support only for italian language, please change your facebook interface language to italian or the crawler will not work.

 Make sure that scrapy is installed and clone this repository.
 Navigate through the project's top level directory and launch scrapy with:
 ```
 scrapy crawl fb -a email="EMAILTOLOGIN" -a password="PASSWORDTOLOGIN" -a page="NAMEOFTHEPAGETOCRAWL"